DcapCode/gigachad-nvim-setup/README.md

 - **Run Last Debug Configuration**: Press `<Leader>dl` to run the last-used debug configuration.

 These key mappings are designed to streamline the debugging process in Neovim, allowing you to efficiently navigate and interact with your code during debugging sessions.
+## Git commands
+The best place to get these is to read the gitsigns and fugitive plugins docs :)

 ## File structure
 .
 ├── init.lua